masinette/masinette.github.io/index.md

-# Welcom to Masinette Tech
+# Welcome to Masinette Tech

 ## Projects: